davemo/blog.davemo.com/app/posts/2009-07-06-static-design-processes-lead-to-usability-failures.md

 and respect between developers and designers and the willingness to abandon processes that are based on static models.
 The web is dynamic and we should be in our design/development methods as well.

-#### Tags

-design, development, usability, ux

-#### 35391 views and 3 responses

--   Jul 7 2009, 6:00 AM
-    ryan responded:
-    It was refreshing to read this article.
-I am in the middle of that exact process now.
-A designer is laying out a design which I will have to implement.
-I am using Drupal with a particular theme which naturally comes with some limitations.
-Even though I gave him the theme, I don't think he is using it to guide his design decisions.
--   Jul 7 2009, 8:29 AM

-    David Mosher responded:

-    @ryan,

-    Most likely your designer will be using a static application like fireworks or photoshop to produce the mockup.
-I didn't touch on the solution to that as I'm working on another post, but if you read through the slides on Andy Clarke's presentation you can see he advocates doing design right in the browser using CSS and XHTML.
-Some might consider it a fairly controversial point but I recently used the technique and the amount of cruft I was able to eliminate from my process was astonishing.
-You end up saving so much time because you don't have that static layer of prototyping that needs to be translated to the web layer.

-    See if you can get your designer to read through some of these things like Andy Clarke's presentation.
-I know it isn't as impacting reading a transcript of a presentation, but the core message is still pretty important :)

--   Jul 8 2009, 7:45 PM
-    krystiano responded:
-    Very nice post Dave.
-I enjoyed it a lot.